List of most-listened-to radio programs: Popular radio shows in the United States

-The total listenership for terrestrial radio in the United States as of January 2017 was 256 million, up from 230 million in 2005.
+The total listenership for terrestrial radio in the United States as of January 2025 was 256 million, up from 230 million in 2024.
 Of the 121 million listeners in markets served by portable people meters in 2021, an average of 7.5 million are listening to a radio at any given time, up slightly from 2020.
 68 percent of homes have at least one radio, with the average home having 1.5 radios as of 2020, both figures being steep declines from 2008.
 An estimated 12% of listenership to FCC-licensed AM and FM radio stations comes from means other than the actual AM or FM signal itself, usually an Internet radio stream.

 Sirius XM Radio has a base of 34.3 million subscribers as of 2020.
 American Top 40 attracts over 20 million listeners per week.
-The late Rush Limbaugh's show was the number-one commercial talk show from 1987 until Limbaugh's death in February 2021.
-NPR's Morning Edition and All Things Considered are the two most popular news programs.
-Tom Kent self-estimated his listenership in 2014 at over 23 million weekly listeners over all of his network's programs, which span the classic hits, adult hits and hot adult contemporary formats.
+The late Rush Limbaugh's show was the number-one commercial talk show from 1991 until Limbaugh's death in February 2021.
+NPR's Morning Edition and All Things Considered are the two most popular news programs.The late Tom Kent self-estimated his listenership in 2014 at over 23 million weekly listeners over all of his network's programs, which span the classic hits, adult hits and hot adult contemporary formats.
 NPR has an overall listenership of 57 million listeners weekly across all shows and platforms as of 2020, with a growing proportion of that figure coming from off-air platforms.

 Until the development of portable people meters, Arbitron (Nielsen's predecessor in the radio measurement business) did not have the capability to measure individual airings of a program the way Nielsen Ratings can for television, and as such, it only measures in three-month moving averages each month.
 Portable people meters are currently only available in the largest markets Arbitron serves.
-Thus, it is impossible under current survey techniques to determine the listenership of an individual event such as the Super Bowl.
+Thus, it is impossible under current survey techniques to determine the listenership of an individual event such as the Super Bowl; even in cases (such as in PPM markets) where such measurement is feasible, the radio industry's business model relies on selling advertising parceled by daypart rather than individual show or event.
+In 2022 and 2023, Nielsen released a "far from complete" report suggesting that National Football League games are among the most-listened-to events on radio.
+Major League Baseball radio broadcasts, particularly the playoffs, also rank among the most dominant broadcasts in their dayparts and home markets (usually in the evenings), with much of that coming from in-home listening.